ironcore-dev/ironcore-csi-driver/README.md

 The CSI is a standard for exposing arbitrary block and file storage systems to containerized workloads on Kubernetes.

-This driver provides CSI implementation for Gardener on Metal, Persistent volumes (PVC) created using this driver will be linked to exiting onmetal volumes by creating onmetal volumes and mounting relevant disks to machine(s) (VMs) created on onmetal.
+This driver provides CSI implementation for Gardener on Metal.
+For any Persistent volume (PVC) created using this driver, it will create a new onmetal volume and mount the relevant disks to machine(s) (VMs).

 ## Installation, using and developing